 One area of concern is that the item is prone to leaking around the base, though some customers did not have the issue.
 Another thing to be conscious of is the amount of waste that comes with pod-based coffee makers, especially when used in office settings.
 Check out Keurig's reusable K-cups; you can fill them again and again with your favorite ground coffee to produce the same tasty (and quick) cup of joe.

-The K-Mini Plus is the slimmest Keurig coffee maker available and, on top of its space-saving design, it offers the beloved convenience of K-Cups.
-BLACK+DECKER's 5-Cup Coffee Maker is a much cheaper alternative, as well as one of the most compact electric brewers you can find.
+The K-Mini Plus (view at Amazon) is the slimmest Keurig coffee maker available and, on top of its space-saving design, it offers the beloved convenience of K-Cups.
+BLACK+DECKER's 5-Cup Coffee Maker (view at Amazon) is a much cheaper alternative, as well as one of the most compact electric brewers you can find.
 It's also a great option for customers who prefer freshly ground coffee to pods.

 Why Trust The Spruce Eats?